PrestaShop/prestashop.github.io/news/_posts/2019-02-11-prestashop-in-2019-and-beyond-part-1-current-architecture.md

 PrestaShop is based on the [MVC pattern][MVC], where Controllers are in charge of handling requests and returning responses, ideally delegating the hard work on dedicated services.

-Controllers are divided int two big families: those that handle FO requests, and those that handle BO requests.
+Controllers are divided in two big families: those that handle FO requests, and those that handle BO requests.

 ![Figure 3: Core controllers][figure-3]
 _(Figure 3: Core controllers)_